Child Custody Lawyers New Jersey

-New Jersey Child Custody Laws: An Overview
+Child Custody Laws In NJ: An Overview

 In New Jersey, child custody is determined by various factors, including the child's age, the parents' living arrangements, and the child's relationship with each parent.
 The court will consider the child’s best interests in making a custody determination, aiming to promote stability and ensure that the child's needs are met.